Harini Nagendra: Career

 Nagendra is currently a professor of sustainability at the Azim Premji University, Bangalore.
 She coordinates the Centre for Urban Sustainability in India at Azim Premji University.
 Larger global crisis of sustainability motivates Nagendra to research on the subject.

 She was a visiting researcher at the University of California, San Diego in 1998.
 She was an independent researcher from 2003 to 2013.
 She has worked in a variety of contexts in forests and cities of South Asia and globally.
 Nagendra served as Hubert H Humphrey Distinguished Visiting Professor at Macalester College, Saint Paul, Minnesota in 2013.

 She has over 150 scientific publications to her name, writes widely on her research through Indian newspapers and other forums.
 She also engages with international research, including being on the Steering Committee of the Programme for Ecosystem Change and Society and a Lead Author on the 5th IPCC Report – Working Group III.
+She serves on the Executive Committee of the Tyler Prize for Environmental Achievement.

 Nagendra's recent book “Nature in the City: Bengaluru in the Past, Present, and Future” (Oxford University Press India, 2016) examines the transformation of human-nature interactions in Bangalore from the 6th century CE to the present, addressing the implications of such change for the urban sustainability of fast-growing cities in the global South.

 In 2022, Nagendra's debut mystery novel, The Bangalore Detectives Club, was published in the U.S., U.K. and India.